 Some of the health conditions we outlined above have a genetic basis, and with good breeding practices, they can be avoided.

 A well-balanced and nutritious diet can go a long way in promoting good health in your Doberman.
+It is especially important during their time as puppies.
+Since they grow quickly, it is imperative that you fulfil their daily nutritional needs so they develop correctly.

 The amount of food you give is also important to think about!
 Obesity can be a real problem in dogs and can have a significant impact on their life expectancy.